Diaspora Revolt: Suppression

-According to Eusebius, Trajan sent Marcius Turbo, one of his leading generals, "with land and sea forces including cavalry.
+According to Eusebius, Trajan sent Quintus Marcius Turbo, one of his leading generals, "with land and sea forces including cavalry.
 He waged war vigorously against them in many battles for a considerable time and killed many thousands of Jews, not only those of Cyrene but also those of Egypt."
-Allen Kerkeslager writes that the Jewish uprisings threatened the stability of the Roman Empire by disrupting grain shipments, prompting Trajan to divert Marcius Turbo from the Parthian front.
+According to Judaic scholar Allen Kerkeslager, Trajan diverted Marcius Turbo from the Parthian front because the Jewish uprisings threatened the stability of the Roman Empire by disrupting grain shipments from Egypt, which served as a major source of grain for Rome and other provinces.

 Turbo arrived in Egypt in late 116 or early 117.
-He was likely accompanied by the cohors I Ulpia Afrorum equitata and the cohors I Augusta praetoria Lusitanorum equitata, both present in Egypt in 117 CE, with the latter suffering heavy losses during the early summer of the same year.
-One papyrus details plans to mobilize large forces, including fleets from Misenum and Ravenna, the Legio III Cyrenaica, and auxiliary units such as the Cohors I Flavia Cilicum equitata.
+He was likely accompanied by the cohors (lit. 'cohort') I Ulpia Afrorum equitata and the cohors I Augusta praetoria Lusitanorum equitata, both present in Egypt in 117 CE, with the latter suffering heavy losses during the early summer of the same year.
+One papyrus details plans to mobilize large forces, including fleets from the Italian ports of Misenum and Ravenna, the Legio III Cyrenaica, and auxiliary units such as the cohors I Flavia Cilicum equitata.
 Legio XXII Deiotariana and Legio III Cyrenaica fought against the Jews, with the names of specific Roman legionaries from these units recorded as being killed in combat.
 Native Egyptians and Greeks, driven by entrenched anti-Jewish sentiments intensified by wartime conditions and imperial support, eagerly joined the Romans in attacking Jews.
 The early severe losses suffered by the Roman military had resulted in the conscription of locals into the army, and the presence of seasoned Roman troops, eager for retribution, further exacerbated the violence.

 Turbo's mission seemingly included not only quelling the revolt but also exterminating Jews in the affected areas.
-Roman repression was severe, with Appian describing it as an extermination of the Jewish population in Egypt, and Arian writes that Trajan asked "to destroy the nation entirely, but if not, at least to crush it and stop its presumptuous wickedness."
-The Jerusalem Talmud noted the destruction of the celebrated Great Synagogue of Alexandria.
-Turbo's military actions may have extended to Libya, where a Roman praefectus castrorum was killed.
+Roman repression was severe.
+Appian described it as an extermination of the Jewish population in Egypt, while Arian wrote that Trajan asked "to destroy the nation entirely, but if not, at least to crush it and stop its presumptuous wickedness."
+Turbo's military actions may have extended to Cyrenaica, where a Roman praefectus castrorum was killed.
 In Cyprus, the suppression of the Jewish revolt was led by Gaius Valerius Rufus, one of Trajan's generals.
-The military actions there might also corroborate the Babylonian Talmud's claim that the blood of Jews killed in Egypt reached as far as Cyprus.
+The military actions there may also corroborate the account of Rabbi Shimon bar Yochai recorded in Sukkah 5:1:6 of the Jerusalem Talmud, according to which the blood of Jews killed in Egypt reached as far as Cyprus: